PepeOjeda/BasicSim/Readme.md

 - Robot shapes (always assumed to be a circle of given radius, defaulting to 0).
 - Robot-robot collision.

+## Installation
+Simply clone inside or your colcon workspace's source directory and run `colcon build --symlink-install`.

+⚠️ This repo has sub-modules!
+Remember to clone with the `--recurse-submodules` option, or to run `git submodule update --init --recursive`.

 ## Configuring a simulation

 The entire configuration consist on creating a `.yaml` file.
 For example: